 Arcadia is a very small city located in the state of Wisconsin.
 With a population of 3,796 people and just one neighborhood, Arcadia is the 210th largest community in Wisconsin.

-When you are in Arcadia, you'll notice that it is more blue-collar than most other communities in America.
-56.33% of Arcadia’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Arcadia is a blue-collar town, with 56.33% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Arcadia is a city of production and manufacturing workers, transportation and shipping workers, and service providers.
 There are especially a lot of people living in Arcadia who work in maintenance occupations (9.60%), teaching (7.46%), and office and administrative support (6.42%).

 Compared to the rest of the country, citizens of Arcadia spend much less time in their cars: on average, their commute to work is only 17.47 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.

-Arcadia is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Arcadia does not have a public transit system used by locals to get to and from work.

 The per capita income in Arcadia in 2022 was $25,547, which is low income relative to Wisconsin and the nation.
 This equates to an annual income of $102,188 for a family of four.
 However, Arcadia contains both very wealthy and poor people as well.